A guide to business protection

 Ensures the deceased’s family or the critically shareholder or partner receives a fair value for their share of the business.

 |Life-of-another plans may not be suitable where there are more than two or three partners or shareholders in the business as this could result in multiple plans being written.
 For example, a four shareholder company could require twelve plans – shareholder A takes out plans on each of the lives of B, C, and D etc.|

 How do I assess the business protection needs of my clients?

 In assessing business protection needs, it is crucial that you and your client consider the impact the loss of a key person, partner or shareholder would have on the business.
-Royal London has a business protection calculator that can be used to asses your clients needs
+Royal London has a business protection calculator that can be used to assess your clients' needs

 - Your client should take a moment and ask themself what would happen if their top sales person was to suffer a critical illness?

 - What impact would that have on revenue?

 - Would the business have enough funds to survive until a replacement is found?

 - What would happen if one of the partners in the firm died?